offen/offen/docs/running-offen/tutorials/tutorials.md

 has_children: true
 ---

-# Installation Tutorials
+# Installation tutorials

 These tutorials walks you through the steps needed to setup and deploy an Offen instance.

-Other and more complex configuration options are documented in ["Configuring The Application At Runtime"][config-docs].
-General considerations for deploying Offen are described in ["Requirements for Installing Offen"][installation].
+Other and more complex configuration options are documented in ["Configuring the application at runtime"][config-docs].
+General considerations for deploying Offen are described in ["Requirements for installing Offen"][installation].

 If you're curious about how we deploy Offen ourselves, head over to our [`offen/deployment` repository][deployment-repo] which contains all of the code we use released under an MIT License.